In Indonesia, your job as an foreign entrepreneur when starting your company does not stop after you have finished the

 The Indonesian Company Law states that foreign-owned limited liability companies (PMAs) are required to have one resident director at the minimum for their board of directors.
 As the name implies, a resident director must be a resident of Indonesia.

-A resident director, also recognised as a nominee director by foreign investors, plays a critical role in the company’s managerial hierarchy.
+A resident director, also recognised as a professional non-executive director by foreign investors, plays a critical role in the company’s managerial hierarchy.
 The role of a resident director is below the shareholders and the BOC and they are in charge to make sure that all shareholder’s strategic objectives are met and to report the company performance to the company’s shareholders.

 Though reporting to shareholders, a resident director is not an employee of the company and they can only be appointed or removed by the shareholders.